-This workshop led by Leslie Starsoneck and Kevin Peterson will explore options for working together that fall along a continuum from loose partnerships to formally combining organizations.
+This workshop, led by Leslie Starsoneck and Kevin Peterson with special guest Sean Pattison, will explore options for working together that fall along a continuum from loose partnerships to formally combining organizations.
 The session will examine how to maximize organizational resources and impact — including consolidating human and financial resources, sharing administrative and/or program space and administrative costs, and developing integrated service delivery systems.

 A confidential pre-session survey of participants will focus the content and prioritize the most pressing questions participants have about ways to partner.

 Following the session, participants will be able to:

 - Develop an understanding of the continuum of options available to nonprofits in pursuit of more formalized working relationships with other nonprofits.

 - Understand the rationales and some technical aspects behind these options.

 - Reflect upon and analyze participants’ own partnerships.